Polymer in water

 When LAMMPS fails to create the desired number of molecules, a WARNING appears in the log file.

 The molecule template named H2O-SPCFw.mol can be downloaded and saved in the pureH2O/ folder.
-This template contains the necessary structural information of a water molecule, such as the number of atoms, the id of the atoms that are connected by bonds, by angles, etc.
+This template contains the necessary structural information of a water molecule, such as the number of atoms, or the IDs of the atoms that are connected by bonds, angles, etc.

 Then, let us organize the atoms of types 8 and 9 of the water molecules in a group named H2O and perform a small energy minimization.
 The energy minimization is mandatory here given the small overlap value of 1 Ångstrom chosen in the create_atoms command.
 Add the following lines to input.lammps: